AdobeDocs/real-time-cdp-collaboration.en/help/guide/quick-start-guide.md

 >
 >This step applies to both Brand and Publisher roles.

-Before you can collaborate with partners, you must complete your organization's configuration in RTCDP Collaboration.
-This setup enables you to initiate or receive collaboration requests and governs how your organization appears and behaves in the interface.
+Before you can provision audiences, you must configure your organization in RTCDP Collaboration.
+This setup governs how your organization appears and behaves in the interface.

 To begin, define your organization's role in collaboration and provide the necessary branding assets.
 Then, configure match keys that will be used to align audiences across collaborations.